chainflip-io/chainflip-backend/README.md

 ## Compile and run tests

-To compile the code:
+To compile the code execute:

 ```bash
 cargo build --release
 ```

-To run the test suit:
+To run the test suit execute:

 ```bash
 cargo ci-test